khanhdang2911/JobSeed/README.md

 ### Database

 - **SQL Server**: A robust and scalable relational database management system from Microsoft, used to manage and store the application's data securely.
+## Project Timeline

+This project was completed from June 15, 2024, to June 26, 2024.

 ## 🍼 Running the Application